z-zang/lm-lab-css-bem/README.md

 - Use BEM notation to clearly name and structure your CSS to target block, elements and modifiers on the page

 * * Hint: avoid duplication in your code.
-Remember your block styles will affect all cards whereas your modifier styles will change specific, or individual things like the *colour* of your cards.
+Remember, your "block" styles will affect *all* cards whereas your modifier styles will change *specific*, or *individual* things, like the colour of your cards.

 - NOT use Ids (this is because BEM recommends avoiding Ids and only using classes to avoid specificity wars)

+- Give classes to EVERYTHING.
+Try not to select elements using their tag names.
+On large projects, targettings ```p``` when there are lots of ````ps```` can get dangerous! 🙈

 ## Extension 🔥